psjoshi20/node-express-psql-seq-postman/README.md

-# node-express-psql-seq-postman - not working. need to fix errors
+# node-express-psql-seq-postman  working but error with db:seed-all

-#this app is not working ... giving problems at app.js syntax error due to 'import http'
+not working. need to fix errors